 Blowing like she’s at my chamber door”

-Indeed, Dylan’s mind is blowing like it never blew before and this time he reveals things about himself that truly compel one to question his sanity and his motives.
+Indeed, Dylan’s mind seems to be blowing like it never blew before and this time he reveals things about himself that truly compel one to question the clarity of his mind and his motives.
 Apart from the passage on America’s slavery masters, the Ku-Klux-Klan, Nazis, Jews, Croatians and Serbians, quoted above the shock he serves to the public goes further, making one wonder if the boundaries between reality and delusional are truly blurred in his mind, or whether his Rolling Stone tantrums are his last-ditch effort to stay in the limelight and earn a buck while he still can.
 Whichever it is – it’s nasty and intolerable.

 Attacking those who’ve accused him of lyrical plagiarism of various authors, Dylan goes for the kill of his critics: “Wussies and pussies complain about that stuff.
 It’s an old thing – it’s part of the tradition.
 It goes way back.
 These are the same people that tried to pin the name Judas on me.
 Judas, the most hated name in human history!
 If you think you’ve been called a bad name, try to work your way out from under that.
 Yeah, and for what?
 For playing an electric guitar?
 As if that is in some kind of way equitable to betraying our Lord and delivering him up to be crucified.
 All those evil motherf**kers can rot in hell.”

-Oh, and Dylan likes Barrack Obama and that’s probably because Obama recently bestowed upon him the Presidential Medal of Freedom, however, the fact that Dylan pins his positive view of Obama by saying that he is “a good dresser, personable and loves music” clearly shows what Dylan values in political leaders – something far, far removed from the values political leaders should have if they were to delve into Dylan’s claims of racial-discriminatory, genocidal, persecutory blood that can still be sniffed out on the streets of America and Croatia.
+Oh, and Dylan likes Barrack Obama and that’s probably fairly due to the fact that Obama recently bestowed upon him the Presidential Medal of Freedom, however, the fact that Dylan pins his positive view of Obama by saying that he is “a good dresser, personable and loves music” clearly shows what Dylan values in political leaders – something far, far removed from the values political leaders should have if they were to delve into Dylan’s claims of racial-discriminatory, genocidal, persecutory blood that can still, according to him, be sniffed out on the streets of America and Croatia.

 A comparison of Dylan as he emerges from this Rolling Stone interview with a disturbing fruit loop image serves poetic imagery right.
 But also, there are the lyrics of Duquesne Whistle to consider: “can hear a sweet voice steadily calling, Must be the mother of Our Lord”!
 A seething delusion or poetic imagery!?
 Ina Vukic, Prof. (Zgb); B.A., M.A.Ps.
 (Syd)